Artemis II: History

-Mission planning and launcher selection (2017–2021)
+Mission planning and launch date selection (2017–2021)

-In 2017, Exploration Mission-2 was a projected single-launch mission of a Space Launch System (SLS) Block 1B rocket with an Exploration Upper Stage, lunar Block 1 Orion spacecraft, and a payload insertion of 50.7 t.
-The plan was to rendezvous with an asteroid previously placed in lunar orbit by the robotic Asteroid Redirect Mission and have astronauts perform spacewalks and gather samples.
-After the cancellation in April 2017 of the Asteroid Redirect Mission, an 8-day mission was proposed with a crew of four astronauts, sent on a free-return trajectory around the Moon.
-Another proposal suggested in 2017 was to take four astronauts aboard Orion on an 8-to-21–day trip around the Moon to deliver the first element of the Deep Space Gateway.
-In March 2018, it was decided to launch the first Gateway module on a commercial launch vehicle because of delays in building the Mobile Launcher needed to hold the more powerful Exploration Upper Stage.
-The launcher was selected to be the SpaceX Falcon Heavy.
+In 2017, Exploration Mission-2 was planned as a single-launch flight of a Space Launch System (SLS) Block 1B rocket equipped with the Exploration Upper Stage, carrying a lunar Block 1 Orion spacecraft, and a payload capacity of 50.7 t.
+The mission concept involved rendezvousing with an asteroid that would have been placed in lunar orbit by the robotic Asteroid Redirect Mission, allowing astronauts to conduct spacewalks and collect samples.

+After the Asteroid Redirect Mission was cancelled in April 2017, NASA proposed an alternative mission involving an eight‑day free-return trajectory around the Moon with a crew of four astronauts.

+Another 2017 proposal suggested sending four astronauts aboard Orion on an 8‑ to 21‑day lunar mission to deliver the first element of the planned Lunar Gateway space station.
+This proposal did not come to fruition, and in March 2018, NASA decided that the Gateway's initial module would instead launch on a commercial rocket due to delays in constructing the Mobile Launcher required for the more powerful Exploration Upper Stage.
+The SpaceX Falcon Heavy was selected as the launch vehicle.
+However, the Lunar Gateway program was cancelled in March 2026.